MaddysDaddy/stockLookup/README.md

 ## Installation

 To install this project open a terminal inside the project folder.
-When you look a the file directory you should see the server.js file.
-From here:
+When viewing the file directory the server.js file should be visible.
+From there:

 1. Install all dependencies 'npm install'.
 2. Please make sure you are using angular/cli 1.6.3 'npm install -g @angular/cli@1.6.3'